 As a business owner, you have countless costs and factors to consider, so it can be tough to know when it’s the right time to incorporate, if at all.
 The answer will vary greatly depending on how large your business grows and how much income it generates from year to year.

-The general rule of thumb is that the longer you wait to incorporate, the more expensive and complicated the process may become because of how complex it will be to relocate your existing assets and move your business to a new tax bracket.
-Experts say that this applies more specifically to businesses that earn above $50,000 - $60,000 annually.
+The general rule of thumb is that the longer you wait to get a company certificate of incorporation, the more expensive and complicated the process may become because of how complex it will be to relocate your existing assets and move your business to a new tax bracket.
+Experts say that this applies more specifically to businesses that earn above $50,000 – $60,000 annually.